Confederate States of America: Secession

 Secessionists argued that the United States Constitution was a contract among sovereign states that could be abandoned without consultation and each state had a right to secede.
 After intense debates and statewide votes, seven Deep South states passed secession ordinances by February 1861, while secession efforts failed in the other eight slave states.

 The Confederacy expanded in May–July 1861 (with Virginia, Arkansas, Tennessee, North Carolina), and disintegrated in April–May 1865.
 It was formed by delegations from seven slave states of the Lower South that had proclaimed their secession.
 After the fighting began in April, four additional slave states seceded and were admitted.
-Later, two slave states (Missouri and Kentucky) and two territories were given seats in the Confederate Congress.
+Later, two slave states that had not seceded (Missouri and Kentucky) and two territories were given seats in the Confederate Congress.

-Its establishment flowed from and deepened Southern nationalism, which prepared men to fight for "The Southern Cause".
+The Confederacy's establishment flowed from and deepened Southern nationalism, which prepared men to fight for "The Southern Cause".
 This "Cause" included support for states' rights, tariff policy, and internal improvements, but above all, cultural and financial dependence on the South's slavery-based economy.
 The convergence of race and slavery, politics, and economics raised South-related policy questions to the status of moral questions over, way of life, merging love of things Southern and hatred of things Northern.
 As the war approached, political parties split, and national churches and interstate families divided along sectional lines.
 According to historian John M. Coski:

-The statesmen who led the secession movement were unashamed to explicitly cite the defense of slavery as their prime motive ...
+The statesmen who led the secession movement were unashamed to explicitly cite the defense of slavery as their prime motive....
 Acknowledging the centrality of slavery to the Confederacy is essential for understanding the Confederate.

-Following South Carolina's unanimous 1860 secession vote, no other Southern states considered the question until 1861; when they did, none had a unanimous vote.
+Following South Carolina's unanimous 1860 secession vote, no other Southern states considered the question until 1861; when they did, none voted for secession unanimously.
 All had residents who cast significant numbers of Unionist votes.
-Voting to remain in the Union did not necessarily mean individuals were sympathizers with the North.
-Once fighting began, many who voted to remain in the Union accepted the majority decision, and supported the Confederacy.
+Voting to remain in the Union did not necessarily mean individuals sympathized with the North.
+Once fighting began, many who voted to remain in the Union accepted the majority decision and supported the Confederacy.
 Many writers have evaluated the Civil War as an American tragedy—a "Brothers' War", pitting "brother against brother, father against son, kin against kin of every degree".

 States

 Initially, some secessionists hoped for a peaceful departure.
 Moderates in the Confederate Constitutional Convention included a provision against importation of slaves from Africa to appeal to the Upper South.
 Non-slave states might join, but the radicals secured a two-thirds requirement in both houses of Congress to accept them.

 Seven states declared their secession from the United States before Lincoln took office on March 4, 1861.
-After the Confederate attack on Fort Sumter April 12, 1861, and Lincoln's subsequent call for troops, four more states declared their secession.
+After the Confederate attack on Fort Sumter on April 12, 1861, and Lincoln's subsequent call for troops, four more states declared their secession.

-Both sides honored George Washington as a Founding Father and used the same Gilbert Stuart portrait of Washington.
+Both sides honored George Washington as a Founding Father by using a portrait of him on a postage stamp.